mia-platform/crud-service/README.md

 | k6-spike-test                  | Executes a Spike Test (simulate a spike of 500 concurrent users for GET requests) on the _customers_ collection | [spike-test.js](bench/scripts/spike-test.js)         |
 | runner                         | An empty test that can be populated for tests on local environment | [runner.js](bench/scripts/runner.js)         |

-We suggest you to use the runner to execute customized tests for your own research.
+We suggest you use the runner to execute customized tests for your research.

+Also, do not run all the tests alltogether via `docker compose -f bench/dc-k6.yml up`, without specifying a test name, otherwise all the tests will run at the same time and the results will not be specific to any test but a global indication on how to service worked during the execution of **all** the tests.

 You are free to modify and improve those tests and the definitions used for them but please remember to not use any sensible data.